-6.19 The visibility of the reflecting solar panels from within a dwelling will determine the duration of a solar reflection.
+6.19 The size of the solar panel area and visibility of the reflecting solar panels relative to the assessed dwelling will determine the duration of the solar reflection.
 Where solar reflections persist beyond 60 minutes per day for three or more months per year, solar reflections are considered significant and mitigation should be implemented.
 Consultation is recommended where there is a requirement for mitigation.